EN / TH

 Since 2019, Thai AirAsia has maintained targets for the use of water in ground operations.
 The Company analysed and evaluated the consumption of water for ground operations and constructed a sustainable airport water treatment station to improve efficiency and better regulate the quality of water resources.

-Water Consumption on Domestic Flights (litres per flight): Target of 100 litres per flight
+Water Consumption on Domestic Flights: Target 100 litres per flight

 Strategies to Reduce Water Consumption

-Ramp and Ground Service analysed flight duration from origin to destination and passenger water consumption on flights to improve water management.
-The Company targeted reducing the refill of water for domestic flights from 100% to no more than 50%, or less than 100 litres per domestic flight compared to the usual 200 litres.
-As a result of efforts in 2024, the Company was able to achieve an average water refill of less than 100 litres per flight.
-Average consumption of water on domestic flights this year was 56.2 litres per flight, making refills sufficient for passenger usage.
+Ramp and Ground Service Equipment analysed flight duration from origin to destination and passenger water consumption on flights to improve water management.
+The Company targeted reducing the refill of water for domestic flights from 100 percent to no more than 50 percent, or less than 100 litres per domestic flight compared to the usual 200 litres.
+As a result of efforts in 2025, the Company was able to achieve an average water refill of less than 100 litres per flight.
+Average consumption of water on domestic flights this year was 54.1 litres per flight, making refills sufficient for passenger usage.
 Maximisation of water usage was also in line with Company environmental policies.

 Energy Management